creativeprojects/go-selfupdate/README.md

 }
 ```

+### Important note

+The API can change anytime until it reaches version 1.0.
+It is unlikely it will change drastically though, but it can.

 ### Naming Rules of Released Binaries

 go-selfupdate assumes that released binaries are put for each combination of platforms and architectures.